DrThomasAger/smile/README.md

 ## Eyes

 Did you know?
->*You can tell if someone has a genuine smile if it carries over to the micro muscle movement in their cheeks and eyes*
+>*You can tell if someone has a genuine smile if it carries over to the micro muscle movement in their cheeks and eyes.**

 **In (: Smile, we have our own body language:**